Death Classification: Line of Duty Death

 No suspects have been identified or arrested in connection with Officer Campbell’s death.
 Alderman Anna Langford offered a $1000 reward, the Chicago Police Captain’s Association offered a $1000 reward and the Community Currency Exchange Association offered a $5000 reward all for information leading to the arrest of the offender.

-Officer Campbell was waked at A. A. Raynor and Sons Funeral Home located at 318 East 71st Street and his funeral mass was held at Progressive Baptist Church located at 3658 South Wentworth Avenue.
+Officer Campbell was waked at A. A. Raynor and Sons Funeral Home located at 318 East 71st Street.
+His funeral mass was held at Progressive Baptist Church located at 3658 South Wentworth Avenue.
 He was laid to rest on February 13, 1974 in Burr Oak Cemetery, 4400 West 127th Street, Alsip, Illinois.

 Patrolman James Warren Campbell, born June 3, 1944, received his Probationary Appointment to the Chicago Police Department on July 26, 1971.